 State aid rules promote a level playing field between Member States and help to ensure aid is targeted to address market failures and avoid negative effects on competition.
 Reading, understanding and applying the rules takes time and resource, but will ultimately help you ensure Value for Money, and avoid the extremely negative consequences of awarding State aid illegally.

-Role of DfE State aid Unit
+DfE State aid Unit

 DfE State aid Unit (SAU) is part of the Department for the Economy’s Strategic Policy Group.
 SAU provides advice and guidance, on industrial State aid matters to NI Departments and their Arm's Length Bodies.
 The role of SAU is summarised below: